al3xandr3/al3xandr3.github.io/_posts/2014-06-24-data-analysis-process.md

   - Be sure to check the assumptions.
   - After each step, validate is correct (like QE)
   - Check frequently with stakeholders that it is meeting their needs.
+  - *pre-Mortem exercise*: In contrast to the post-Mortem where you try figure out what went wrong after something went wrong, the pre-Mortem is a preventive simulation.
+Start the thought process as: Image the project went bad, what are the most likely causes of where it went bad, what are the weakest links, that should be strengthen up?
 - Communicate message in a polished way.
 Eye candy and selling presentation skills matters for the final output.

 ## Reference